-To configure your user preferences, go to Connection > Edit Current User....
+To configure user preferences:

-Use the Form tab to configure the following:

-- Full Name: Enter your full name as you want it to appear to other users. - Email: enter the email address where you want to receive P4V notifications. - Job view:enter the jobs that you want to appear automatically on all new changelists that you submit.
+- 1. Go to Connection > Edit Current User.
+The User form opens. - 2.
+On the Form tab, configure the following: - Full Name: Enter your full name as you want it to appear to other users. - Email: Enter the email address that you want to use to receive P4V notifications. - Job view: Enter the jobs that you want to appear automatically on all new changelists that you submit.

 Use standard Helix server filter expressions to specify the jobs.
-If you set the Job view field to any valid filter expression, jobs matching the Job view appear on any changelists you create.
+If you set the Job view field to any valid filter expression, jobs matching the Job view appear on any changelist you create.
 Jobs that are fixed by the changelist should be left in the changelist when you submit it; other jobs should be deleted from the changelist form before submission.

 For example, suppose the jobs at your site have a field called Owned-By.
 If you set the Job view field to Owned-By=yourname status=open, all open jobs owned by you appear on all changelists you create.

-For more information about how to use Helix server filter expressions to retrieve jobs, see "Managing jobs" on page 112.
+For more information about how to use Helix server filter expressions to retrieve jobs, see "Search for jobs" on page 119.

-■ Reviews: enter the files whose changes you want to review.

-If your Helix server administrator has activated the Helix server change review daemon, the daemon will send you email notifications whenever files you have subscribed to in the Reviews field have changed.
+Reviews: Enter the files that you want to watch.
+You will receive an email notifications whenever files you have subscribed to in the Reviews field have changed.
 List files using depot syntax.
 For example, let's say you enter the following in the Reviews field: